GouravSardana/chat-room/README.md

 # chat-room
  Its a GUI based chat room in python.
 When you run your client server then output shows to enter the host and port.
 After putting Host number and port number you will get your chatter! in a private network.
-There you can chat with your friends with the help of remote server and enjoy!
+There you can chat with your friends with the help of remote server and enjoy...!